Delta Heritage Trail State Park

 Delta Heritage Trail State Park is a 960 acre Arkansas state park in Arkansas, Desha, and Phillips counties, Arkansas in the United States.
-A rails to trails conversion planned along 84.46 mi of abandoned Union Pacific right of way, the Delta Heritage Trail currently runs 40 mi from Lexa to Barton.
+A rails to trails conversion planned along 84.46 mi of abandoned Union Pacific right of way, the Delta Heritage Trail currently runs 40 mi from Lexa to Snow Lake, with a southern section of 28 mi between Arkansas City and the White River at Yancopin.
+Work on the 36.4 mi middle section was funded by a RAISE grant in 2021, to be completed by 2025.

+There are trailheads at Lexa, Barton, Lick Creek, Lake View, Elaine, Watson, Rohwer, and Arkansas City.

+History

 Acquisition of the abandoned corridor was aided by the National Trails System Act, and the beginnings of the trail through Delta lowlands was dedicated in 2002.